History

 Year 9 gives you an insight into what happened during WWII, during the course you will be looking at the political side to the Nazi regime and focusing on how they maintained control over Germany.

-The Anglo-Saxon course will build on work undertaken in Year 7.
+The Elizabethan England course will build on work undertaken in Year 7.

 Year 9 work will also help understand trench conditions during the Medicine through time paper.